Keystone pipeline timetable for restart unclear; traders worry about supply

 TIMELINE-A trail of oil: Keystone pipeline's history of oil spills

-(Reporting by Stephanie Kelly, additional reporting by Laila Kearney Editing by Marguerita Choy)
+(Reporting by Stephanie Kelly, additional reporting by Laila Kearney Editing by Marguerita Choy and David Gregorio)

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))